Investment in BPO (Outsourcing of Services)

 These factors illustrate to foreign investors about the investment opportunities that are available in Colombia in regards to the BPO sector, offshore, nearshore, KPO and shared services in this growth market that has an abundant competitive workforce and a strategic location to provide regional and global services.

-- According to the latest study by the Productive Transformation Program (PTP), the outsourcing sector grew 8.6 % in 2013 with operational incomes of US $ 9.2 million
+- According to the latest study by the Productive Transformation Program (PTP), the outsourcing sector can increase its sales between 2.9% and 9.5% in the next three years.

 - Through the Productive Transformation Program, the Government has designed a plan to strengthen the industry by providing an emphasis on high value-added activities through human capital development, conducting business matchmaking forums and acquiring sectorial studies that can help in the development of strategies.